ruggeri/tech-notes/algos/concurrency/lock-free-algos.md

 Maybe a better choice would be `counting_semaphore`; it has a `release` method that increments a count, and an `acquire` method that decrements it.
-You could imagine this be implemented from a condition variable and a `item_count` variable.
+You could almost imagine this be implemented from a condition variable and a `item_count` variable.

-I believe the important point is: `counting_semaphore` doesn't use a lock or a mutex.
-When you `release`, you are doing a CAS increment.
-When you do an `acquire`, you will do a CAS decrement.
-If the thread is suspended, you won't block other threads.
+However, you want `acquire`/`release` to be nonblocking.
+You can definitely atomically increment/decrement an int with CAS operations.
+But if you truly want to sleep the thread, you need to be able to block people from notifying the thread in between the test and the registration as sleeping.

+Thus, in `futex_wait(addr, expected_value)`, you spin testing.
+The `expected_value` is usually *zero*, because you're trying to take the semaphore, and you're expecting that it isn't available yet.
+If in fact the value is greater than zero, you should try to acquire with a CAS again.

+Eventually, you decide you won't acquire the semaphore too soon.
+You want to sleep.
+Now it is time to add yourself to the wait list.
+This is when you leave user code and enter kernel.
+The kernel now (1) disables preemption, (2) takes kernel-level lock, (3) tests that value is still zero (semaphore not available to acquire), (4) adds you to wait queue.

+A caller to `release` will increment the value, then call `futex_wake(addr)` and check the wait queue.

+So there *is* a lock taken by the `futex` code.
+That's what lets a thread park itself without missing a wakeup.
+But it can't result in a hanged thread blocking other thread's progress, because preemption is *disabled* before the lock is acquired.

 Using a `counting_semaphore` will definitely make this a hot variable.
 That will hurt performance because of cache invalidation/misses.
 The